Iraneus/betamedneed/how.md

 **How to place an order**

-You can conveniently place an order through a phone call, SMS, or Whatsapp message to 080 888 292 16 or email order@medneed.com and you can use the Medneed app.
+You can conveniently place an order by phone call, SMS, or Whatsapp message to 080 888 292 16 or email order@medneed.com and you can use the Medneed app.